 While printing from Photoshop is possible, Lightroom affords the photographer a much greater level of control.
 Lightroom is designed for management and control of the printing process and adds simplicity in the creation of custom templates.
 Whatever you use, do not expect click and print solutions.
 Printing is an art in itself and requires a fair amount of understanding of both the software and the printer to get the best results.

 I am now offering Fine Art Printing Services to photographers as well as copying services for artists.
 Output is with an Epson 24 inch wide format printer and a variety of paper offerings.
-Archival prints from this printer are estimate to provide a minimum of 100 years stability with the materials I offer.
+Archival prints from this printer are estimated to provide a minimum of 100 years stability with the materials I offer.

 Output Resolution for Printing